PaulCollins99/Text-Editor-Project/README.md

 Delete before upload

 - done - re write how filemanager works to include previeous version (current: previous: store arrays containing Filename, content, indentLog)
-- explain how save files work (write out in the readme how the filemanager system works)
+- done - explain how save files work (write out in the readme how the filemanager system works)
-- redo how the drop down works (remove shit code from wed, make the drop down options move text in)
+- done - redo how the drop down works (remove shit code from wed, make the drop down options move text in)
+- add postgres database
 - add a service worker (use hsww in github folder)

-fix initialLoad